A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Main Results

 \begin{corollary} Suppose \(\tens{N}\) and \(\tens{M}\) are as in \Cref{thm:M-rep}.
 Let \(\tens{U}_{\hat{\spc{X}}^{\perp}}\) be a matrix with orthonormal columns forming a basis on \(\hat{\spc{X}}^{\perp}\).
 Denote the compressions of \(\tens{N}\) and \(\tens{M}\) onto \(\hat{\spc{X}}^{\perp}\) that are represented by their coordinates on the basis \(\tens{U}_{\hat{\spc{X}}^{\perp}}\) respectively by

 Then, \(\tens{N}_{\hat{\spc{X}}^{\perp}}\) and \(\tens{M}_{\hat{\spc{X}}^{\perp}}\) are non-singular and

 \end{corollary}

-Representing the inverse of \(\tens{M}\) on a subspace where it is non-singular, as in \eqref{eq:MNI}, is analogous to the Woodbury identity which finds the inverse of the non-singular form of the matrix \(\tens{M}\).
+Representing the inverse of \(\tens{M}\) on a subspace where it is non-singular, as in \eqref{eq:MNI}, is reminiscent of the Woodbury identity which finds the inverse of the non-singular form of the matrix \(\tens{M}\).